EPO004/midterm-Q7/README.md

    - Navigate to the directory where you cloned this repository and open it.

 2. **Edit Verilog Files**
-   - Open the Verilog files in the `src/` and `tb/` directories for editing.
+   - Open the Verilog files in the `Code/` directory for editing.
    - Use the Verilog HDL Support extension for syntax highlighting and code snippets.

 3. **Run ModelSim from VSCode**